2. Recruitment and selection procedure

 - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age;

 - to ensure compliance with all relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE) Keeping Children Safe in Education (KCSIE), the Prevent Duty for England and Wales and any guidance or code of practice published by the Disclosure and Barring Service (DBS); and

 - to ensure that the college meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.

 All employees involved in the recruitment and selection of staff are responsible for familiarising themselves with and complying with the provisions of this policy.
-The policy applies to all contracted staff, whether by employment, services or otherwise; special provisions are in place for supply staff volunteers and contractors.
+The policy applies to all contracted staff, whether by employment, services or otherwise; special provisions are in place for supply staff, volunteers, visitors and contractors.

 2. Recruitment and selection procedure

 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 A curriculum vitae will not be accepted in place of the completed application form.

 Applicants will receive a job description and person specification for the role applied for.
 Application forms, job descriptions, person specifications and Ashbourne College’s Child Protection and Safeguarding Policy and Procedures are available from the college’s website and can be printed and forwarded to applicants on request.